Consider your options

 If you haven’t been admitted to a major yet

 If your GPA at WSU never went below 2.0, no worries.
 If you earned below a 2.0 GPA in your last semester at WSU or had a cumulative GPA below 2.0, you’ll need to complete a reinstatement application which includes a personal statement.

 Applying for admission

-1. Fill out the Former/Returning Student admission application.
+1. Fill out the WSU Pullman admission application.

 2. If you’ve taken college courses elsewhere since you left WSU, request official transcripts from all colleges you attended.

 Transcripts and test scores must be sent directly from the school or testing agency to WSU via postal mail, fax, or an accepted documentation service such as Parchment, National Student Clearinghouse, Scribbles, or eScrip-Safe.
 Please note, we do not accept official transcripts sent via email.

 370 Lighty Student Services Bldg